Working with an international audience

 In our work there is a deliberate continuum from individual to organisation and ultimately society as a whole.
 If mindfulness is an enabler for greater understanding, compassion, wisdom and responsiveness, we seek to cultivate mindfulness within key actors of society such as individual people, companies, public organisations and schools.

-We have set up Brussels Mindfulness as a social enterprises in the sense that our fees for companies and organisations include a small donation to provide free trainings for young people's initiatives and schools.
+We have set up Brussels Mindfulness as a social enterprise in the sense that our fees for companies and organisations include a small donation to provide free trainings for young people's initiatives and schools.
 Feel free to contact us if you would like to know more!

 We partner with the Oxford University Mindfulness Centre and other leading mindfulness centres around the world for our programmes, using curricula that are scientifically validated and whose benefits are well understood.